jnozzi/cocoadev.com/markdown/HowDoMultipleScreensBehave.md

 ----
 The global coordinate space is one continuous coordinate space.
 Your example frame is one possibility, but there is nothing which says that the Y coordinate at the origin has to be 0, since you can position other monitors so that they don't line up perfectly.
 The origin of the main screen is always (0,0) and the origin of the others always reflects their position relative to the main screen.
 ----
 Alright, thanks.
 That wraps it up.
-When you say "main screen", do you mean General/[NSScreen mainScreen] (the screen with the active window) or General/[[NSScreen screens] objectAtIndex:0] (the screen with the menu bar)?
+When you say "main screen", do you mean [NSScreen mainScreen] (the screen with the active window) or [[NSScreen screens] objectAtIndex:0] (the screen with the menu bar)?

 ----
 The latter.
 The coordinate system obviously does not change around just because the user clicked on a different window.